Eric13531/CS348-Project/README.md

 You can also see the player_id and player names of all players in our sample database using `http://127.0.0.1:8000/players/`

+To create and load the production database, run backend/sql/production/schema.sql, then run backend/database/game_insert.py, run backend/database/game_insert.py, run backend/database/game_insert.py, run backend/database/game_insert.py, run backend/database/game_insert.py

-We have implemented our first feature, which shows the averages of a player given player_id, You can see it by visiting `http://127.0.0.1:8000/player_averages/?player_id=1`
+We have implemented three features, player averages given player_id, team win-loss record, and team's current roster of players, You can see it by visiting `http://127.0.0.1:8000/player_averages/?player_id=1`

 Running the React app and setting the app URL to `http://127.0.0.1:8000` will run the frontend